-- 1. An IHSA officiating license may be suspended for the following reasons, which reasons may be amended time to time, but applied prospectively: - a. not attending a rules meeting and/or not meeting the examination requirements for two consecutive years; - b. not attending an IHSA Certified Clinic within three calendar years; - 2.
-If an officiating license is suspended, the official has until April 15, 2012 to meet the licensing requirements or be excluded from the licensing opportunity in that sport for the following year. - 3.
-A suspended official may apply for a new active license upon completion of the period of suspension, subject to all of the other terms and conditions set forth in the Licensing Requirements.
-Promotion and credit for years of service are not earned and shall be lost during the period of suspension. - 4.
-Member schools will be notified of all officials whose licenses have been suspended after the July 1 renewal.
+- 1. An IHSA officiating license may be suspended for the following reasons, which reasons may be amended time to time, but applied prospectively: - a. not attending a rules meeting and/or not meeting the examination requirements for two consecutive years; - b. not attending an IHSA Certified Clinic within three calendar years; - A suspended official may apply for a new active license upon completion of the period of suspension, subject to all of the other terms and conditions set forth in the Licensing Requirements.
+Promotion and credit for years of service are not earned and shall be lost during the period of suspension. - 3.
+Member schools and assignors will have access to a list of all officials whose licenses have been suspended after the July 1 renewal.